KomodoPlatform/developer-docs/additional-assets/templates/001-Style-Guide.md

     - A table showcasing the arguments it makes
     - Detailed examples showing the feature's use cases, including both terminal and curl input and output
 - Tables of information about different values the feature can accept or produce
-- Guidlines showing how the feature functions in different situations
+- Guidelines showing how the feature functions in different situations

 Often, as a part of this development process, developers and testers need to reach out to the immmediate community for trial and testing.
 This is a normal and important part of the Komodo team effort.